coppertop-bones/dm/README.md

 # dm

+Includes:
+- the dm core library for coppertop and bones
-Jupyter notebooks and other examples using coppertop, bones and dm.
+- Jupyter notebooks and Python code examples using coppertop, bones and dm

 Use this - https://nbviewer.jupyter.org - if github doesn't render properly.